rachelnertia/rachelnertia.github.io/_posts/2016-11-16-weak-ptr-fun-times.md

 };
 ```

 When I want to set the texture to example.png, I need a way of knowing if there is already a dynamically-allocated sf::Texture somewhere out there that's been loaded with example.png.

 Enter the TextureLibrary class.
-The TextureLibrary, which all RenderComponents share an instance of, keeps track of all that for me.
+It keeps track of all that for me.
 Setting the RenderComponent's texture is a matter of writing `mTexture = sTextureLibrary.LoadTexture("example.png")`, and I'm guaranteed not to be creating a duplicate.
-When no RenderComponents are using example.png, it will be automatically deallocated.
+When no RenderComponents are using example.png, it will be automatically cleaned up.

-TextureLibrary needs to know about the reference counts of the sf::Textures it oversees without modifying them.
+TextureLibrary needs to know about the reference count of each sf::Texture it oversees without actually modifying it.
 A perfect fit for `std::weak_ptr`.

 ```cpp
 class TextureLibrary